Quake4/MindMiner/Config.md

 * **AverageProfit** [string] - averages a profit on the coins at the specified [time interval](https://github.com/Quake4/HumanInterval/blob/master/README.md).
 * ***APiKey*** [string] - key for get balance on MiningPoolHub.
 See "Edit Account" section and "API KEY" value in MPH account.

-Pool config read on each loop.
+Pool configs read on each loop.
 You may change configuration at any time and it will be applied on the next loop.